House price and mortgage rate predictions 2024

 Energy efficiency will be top of minds

-After the soaring energy prices of last winter and the increasing importance of sustainability, it wouldn’t be a surprise if energy efficiency becomes a bigger concern for home buyers.
-This will be especially true of landlords or those interested in buying a Buy to Let property
+After the soaring energy prices of last winter and the increasing importance of sustainability, it wouldn’t be a surprise if energy efficiency became a bigger concern for home buyers.
+This will be especially true of landlords or those interested in buying a Buy to Let property.

 New regulations are due to come into effect in 2025 that will need all new tenancies to be for properties with EPC ratings of C or above.
 The average EPC rating in England and Wales is D, which means there will be a lot of properties which will need improving up in order to be let out to tenants.